List of consumer reporting companies

 Who can see your consumer reports

-credit unions, payment processors, and retail stores that accept personal
+- Banks, credit unions, payment processors and retail stores that accept personal checks (check screening)

-- Companies that market and sell products and services specifically to lower-income consumers and subprime credit applicants, such as short-term lending and rent-to-own businesses
+- Companies that market and sell certain products and services specifically to lower-income consumers and subprime credit applicants, such as companies providing short-term lending and rent-to-own lending businesses among others

-stores for product return fraud and abuse screening; as well as retail stores
+- Retail stores for product return fraud and abuse screening as well as retail stores that offer financing such as appliance and rent-to-own businesses, among others

 Know when to check a report